LitoMore/litomore.me/content/posts/2024-10-29-how-does-the-windows-r-scam-work.md

 tags = ["CAPTCHA", "PowerShell", "Security", "Windows"]
 +++

-You might have heard of the new scam about the [CAPTCHA] which asks you use Windows + R to verify that you are human.
+You might have heard of the new scam about the [CAPTCHA] which asks you to use Windows + R to verify that you are human.
 It gives you a popup and introduces a verification step with `Windows + R` and `Ctrl + V` then press `Enter`.
 You probably already know how it works, but let's take a closer look at their code this time.

 <!-- more -->

 Usually we see these scams from websites like [GitHub], [Reddit], etc.
-They are usually disguised as normal comments, such as this below:
+They are usually disguised as normal comments, such as the below:

 > Maybe this solution will solve your problem click this link: ...

-They provide you with a link a and when you open it, you will find that the page requires a CAPTCHA verfication.
+They provide you with a link a and when you open it, you will find that the page requires a CAPTCHA verification.
-When you click this CPATCHA button, a window will pop up on the page and ask you to use a set of key combinations to complete the verification.
+When you click this CAPTCHA button, a window will pop up on the page and ask you to use a set of key combinations to complete the verification.
 Like this:

 > Verification Steps:\